 Methods which are not invasive may require just a few seconds of your time.
 Body fat measurements can sometimes be invasive.
 They may require you to wear minimal clothes, be submerged in water or be pinched by calipers.

-Which method of body fat measurement is right for you depends on the accuracy you desire, if you’re comfortable with the method, the time you have available and your budget.
+Which method is right for you depends on the accuracy you desire, if you’re comfortable with the method, the time you have available, and your budget.

 How Your Clothes Fit

 Obviously not the most accurate method but definitely the most convenient.
 If you have a pair of pants, shirt or dress that feels tight you can use it to roughly gauge your body composition.